 First Landing State Park's Chesapeake Bay Beach

 Virginia Beach has the distinction of being the only city with coastline along both the Atlantic Ocean and the Chesapeake Bay.
 First Landing State Park's beach also happens to be one of the few places in Virginia Beach where there is public access to the bay coastline.
 The beach here is relatively uncrowded most of the time and the water is much calmer than the Atlantic Ocean surf.
-If you have small children and want to take them to the beach you may want to consider a visit to First Landing. a view of the Chesapeake Bay Beach One of the few drawbacks is the tendency for there to be more insects here than along the hotel lined Atlantic Ocean beach.
+If you have small children and want to take them to the beach you may want to consider a visit to First Landing.
+One of the few drawbacks is the tendency for there to be more insects here than along the hotel lined Atlantic Ocean beach.
 This is because of the natural vegetation found at the back edge of the beach, which includes the dunes, shrubs, and maritime forest that are part of the park.
 You should bring some bug repellant or be prepared to buy some at the park store which is found in the park's Chesapeake Bay Center.

 Beach Access